kstenerud/concise-encoding/cte-specification.md

 For example: File `mydata.cte`

-    # This is an example CTE document!
+    # This is an example CTE document.
     # Remember: Any number of comments can appear in a row.
     {
         # Here are some mapped values...
-        "first": 1
+        "first" = 1
-        "second": 2
+        "second" = 2
     }